ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-morning that at least three companies
-of the Fourth regiment, Illinlols Na­
-tional Guard, already were well on the
 way to Cairo, and that he expected the
 company from Carbondalo to reach
 the scene of the rioting about 2 o&#x27;clock